onsilverstar/kwitter/README.md

 6. We recommend trialing some components to get comfortable with how they work and which components you could use for which parts of your application.
 7. Begin creating/using components to establish a general foundation of your app

-A starter scaffolding is provided here: [https://gitlab.com/kenzie-academy/se/fe/final-projects/assessment---kwitter-frontend](https://gitlab.com/kenzie-academy/se/fe/final-projects/assessment---kwitter-frontend)
+A starter scaffolding is provided [here](https://gitlab.com/kenzie-academy/se/fe/final-projects/assessment---kwitter-frontend)

 ## Project Architecture